 The Library

 There are a huge number of great books on home brewing, foraging and plant identification.
-These are just a few of my favourites
+These are just a few of my favourites from the beginner forager through to the experienced country winemaker.

 Disclosure: HedgerowBooze is an affiliate of bookshop.org, which means that we will get a commission to help run the website if you buy a book through one of the links below.
 If you don't use the links below then please consider buying from your local bookshop or from bookshop.org directly because they support independent book sellers with a percentage of every sale